 All this wizardry is certainly riveting and undoubtedly attempts to better fuel economy, however, we still only managed to attain 55 MPG in our mixed driving tests.
 By comparison, the Cupra Formentor e-Hybrid achieved 64 MPG, the Citroen C5 Aircross Hybrid 58 MPG, the Range Rover Evoque P300e 40 MPG, the BMW X2 xDrive 25e 39 MPG, the Jeep Renegade 4xe 36 MPG, and the Land Rover Discovery Sport P300e 35 MPG – all of the aforementioned vehicles are PHEVs that endured the same testing methodology.
 Indeed, the Honda HR-V e:HEV isn’t bad but nor is it in a league of its own; while it doesn’t have to be charged like a PHEV in order to better its fuel efficiency, we still had hopes of attaining superior results.

 Very much like an electric vehicle, the Honda HR-V has the ability to recoup energy back into the battery pack via regenerative braking.
 Here, there’s a degree of customisation via the use of the flappy paddles found behind the steering wheel.
-B-mode, which can be initiated by shifting down on the gear selector, offers the harshest level of deceleration – it’s not strong enough to drive with one pedal only but is nonetheless harsher than a lot of its electrified rival.
-In Drive mode, the flappy paddles allow you to adjust the regenerative braking level on the fly, where it always resets once pressure is applied to the brake pedal.
+B-mode, which can be initiated by shifting down on the gear selector, offers the harshest level of deceleration – it’s not strong enough to drive with one pedal only but is nonetheless harsher than a lot of its electrified rivals.

 The fact that the flappy paddles are used to adjust the regenerative braking level and that there’s no manumatic operation should indicate that the gearbox is fully automated, and indeed the new HR-V uses a Continuously Variable Transmission (e-CVT) – it has the sensation of “shifting through the gears” but is in fact a single-speed gearbox; there are even fake gear shift noises that can be heard via the speaker system, with the noises ramping up in Sport mode.
 Despite the manufacturer’s label of having a CVT gearbox, there’s none present.

-Despite the lack of customisation, the new HR-V is extremely responsive to input, with the e-CVT transmission working a treat in both inner-city commutes and spirited country road drives.
+Despite the lack of customisation, the new HR-V is extremely responsive to input in both inner-city commutes and spirited country road drives.
 Surprisingly, the SUV’s handling characteristics are also impressive.
 There’s minimal body roll when driving at speed around corners but yet, going over potholes and speed bumps within the city, the drive isn’t made uncomfortable.

 Granted, the HR-V’s suspension system won’t compete with the floaty Citroen C5 Aircross Hybrid nor provide the driver’s feel of the BMW X2 xDrive 25e, Honda does provide a good blend of the two with the new HR-V.